 Citrus is different.
 This anime doesn’t pull any punches when it comes to yuri.
 Almost right away, the main character Yuzu realizes that she has feelings for another girl named Mei (she’s actually Yuzu’s step-sister, but more about that later).
 She has some doubts at first, but they never stop her from pursuing Mei as the show progresses.

 And honestly, Yuzu is super gay.
-So gay, in fact, it is refreshing and relatable.
-I know what it is like to have feelings for another girl when you are a teenager.
-Other than the step-sister thing, Yuzu’s experience echoes my own, and I am sure it is similar to other queer female’s.
-Being a gay teenage girl is very messy and confusing, and, of course, things get even messier when the girl you like has to come to terms with her own sexuality.
-Sometimes it is easy, like with me and my fiance- by the time we met, we were a little older and both completely comfortable with our sexuality.
+So gay, in fact, it’s refreshing and relatable.
+I know what it is like to have feelings for another girl when you’re a teenager.
+Other than the step-sister thing, Yuzu’s experience echoes my own, and I am sure it is similar to other queer girls and women.
+Being a gay teenage girl is very messy and confusing, and, of course, things get even messier when the girl you like has to come to terms with their own sexuality.
+Sometimes it is easy, like with me and my fiance – by the time we met, we were a little older and more or less comfortable with our sexuality.
 But many times, it just becomes chaos.

 Yuzu and Mei flit around their feelings for each other throughout the show, but Yuzu never fully gives up.
 She keeps pursuing Mei, which is super important.
 It illustrates that she isn’t letting society’s expectations or cultural norms stop her from loving who she loves: a girl.
 Occasionally, character’s in Citrus made comments about how weird it is for two girls to be together, but it happens a lot less than other shows.
 And Yuzu doesn’t constantly deny her sexuality the way some gay characters do.

 It’s extremely refreshing.
 It tells the audience that it’s okay to for a girl to chase after another girl.
 And it’s even more refreshing that eventually Yuzu and Mei admit their feelings for each other and start dating.
 They kiss, hold hands, and consider themselves in a relationship.
-For the yuri community, which is starved for content, this is a miracle.
-It is golden.
-It is un-apologetically gay.
+For the yuri community, which was starved for content until recent years, this was a miracle.
+It was golden.
+It was un-apologetically gay.
 It’s why yuri fans were so happy when the anime was announced and as it aired.

 Why Citrus Received More Attention Than Other Yuri

 The series was praised because of everything I just mentioned, but it is a little more complex than that.
 In my opinion, it was so hyped because of the Citrus manga and the internet.
 Like most manga, the Citrus manga got a fan-made translation that can be read online for free.
-There are a lot of mixed views on this topic… but personally, I think online manga is a good thing because it will expose more people to different series.
-As long as you eventually buy the manga, the artist won’t suffer.
+There are a lot of mixed views on this topic… I’m neutral, but in this case, I think the online manga helped expose more people to this series.

 And why’s the anime adaption received so much attention: the series already had a huge fan base.